USS Lagarto: 20 February

 Detaching Sennet to proceed to her assigned patrol area and Haddock to hers, Lagarto proceeded to carry out the remainder of her patrol.
 Outside aircraft sightings on 17, 19 February and 20 February, it seemed devoid of contacts until the forenoon watch on 24 February 1945 off Okino Shima.
 Identifying a "RO-class submarine" at 10:58, Lagarto maneuvered into position and launched four torpedoes at 11:18; she logged the sound of what appeared to be an explosion on the target, and a second explosion that seemed to reflect the impact of the torpedo with an underwater cliff.
 Her quarry got off a report: "Torpedo attack in position 32-41N., 132-36E.
 Damage sustained..."
 The target's screws appeared to stop shortly after the explosion, followed less than ten minutes later by a "heavy underwater explosion like [a] collapsed hull..."
 The identity of Lagarto's victim appears to have been the Japanese submarine I-371 (Lieutenant Kamijukoku Yasuo), that had departed Truk for Yokosuka on 31 January 1945.
 However, the credit of the 880-ton merchantman Tatsumomo Maru to Lagarto seems questionable in view of Lagarto's only carrying out one attack on one target, reported as a submarine, in excellent visibility conditions.
 Sweeping the area with her periscope soon thereafter, Lagarto saw only empty ocean.
 Later that day, she heard "distant, heavy depth charge explosions", prompting Latta to write: "Hope Haddock is not paying for our attack..."

 Lagarto submerged to conduct a patrol of Van Diemen Strait the following day, 25 February 1945, and the heavy seas encountered rendered control difficult; she encountered 8–10-degree rolls at depths of 8 ft between periscope observations.
-She conducted a submerged patrol off Bungo Suido the next day, sighting a veritable parade of guardboats similar to those encountered and destroyed less than a fortnight before.
+She conducted a submerged patrol off Bungo Suido the next day, sighting a veritable parade of guard boats similar to those encountered and destroyed less than a fortnight before.
 She photographed the nearest one (2,500 yards) and later, "nothing following these lads", secured from battle stations.
 On the 27th, she encountered what she reported as a midget submarine without success.
 Ultimately, a few more fruitless days passed, after which she exchanged patrol areas with Haddock on 7 March.